apollographql/apollo-server/docs/source/features/file-uploads.md

 - `encoding`

-### File Upload Options
+### File upload options

 There are several file upload options that you can pass into the Apollo Server constructor.
 They are:

 - `maxFieldSize`: represents allowed non-file multipart form field size in bytes.
-The default is 1 MB.
-- `maxFileSize: represents the allowed file size in bytes.
+- `maxFileSize`: represents the allowed file size in bytes.
-- `maxFiles: represents the allowed number of files.
+- `maxFiles`: represents the allowed number of files.
 It can accept as many files as possible.

-## Setup with Client
+## Client setup

 File uploads might not happen from the terminal every time.
 In most cases, there's always a client with an intuitive UI that users can interact with to upload files.
 From the client side, you need to install the `apollo-upload-client` package.
 It enhances Apollo Client for intuitive file uploads via GraphQL mutations.